Chirag-S-Kotian/Finora/README.md

 ## Usage
 - Register or login to your account
 - Add income/expense entries
-- View dashboard for analytics
+- View dashboard for analytics (with daily/monthly filters)
-- Use the theme toggle in the toolbar
 - Search and filter your transactions
 - Access calculators and profile from the navigation menu

-If login fails, detailed error messages will be shown.
+If login fails, detailed error messages will be shown for each scenario (invalid email, wrong password, no user, network error, too many attempts, etc.).

 ## Security
 - Sensitive files like `google-services.json` are excluded from git tracking